agglayer/gha-notify-release/README.md

 ### Canvas Issues

+**Permission Errors:**

-- Ensure the bot has `canvases:write` permission in your Slack app settings
+- `missing_scope` for `canvases:write`: Add this scope in your Slack app OAuth settings
+- `missing_scope` for `channels:read`: Optional scope for better channel names (or use channel IDs directly)

+**Channel Access Errors:**

-- Verify the bot is added to the target channel: `/invite @YourBotName`
+- `not_in_channel`: Add the bot to the channel with `/invite @YourBotName`
+- For private channels, the bot must be explicitly invited

+**Setup Issues:**

-- Check that `maintain-releases-list` is set to `true` (default since v1.1.0)
+- Check that `maintain-releases-list` is set to `true` (default)
-- Canvas creation may fail silently - check GitHub Actions logs for errors
+- Canvas creation may fail silently - check GitHub Actions logs for detailed errors
-- Ensure your Slack workspace supports Canvas features (newer feature)
+- Ensure your Slack workspace supports Canvas features (available in newer Slack plans)
+- If Canvas already exists, the action will attempt to update it automatically

 ## Contributing